Skip to content

 Here's the uncomfortable truth: you mathematically cannot satisfy all fairness definitions at the same time (unless your model is perfect or the base rates are equal across groups).
 This is called the impossibility theorem.

-This is like trying to optimize for Lighthouse performance, accessibility, SEO, and best practices all at 100 simultaneously — sometimes improving one metric degrades another.
+This is like trying to optimize for Lighthouse performance, accessibility, SEO, and best practices all at 100 simultaneously.
+Sometimes improving one metric degrades another.
 You have to make a judgment call about which metric matters most for your specific application.

-When to use demographic parity: When equal access to a resource matters more than accuracy (e.g., seeing job ads).
+When to use demographic parity: When equal access to a resource matters more than (e.g., seeing job ads).

 When to use equalized odds: When you need the model to be equally accurate across groups (e.g., medical diagnosis).